Intel UHD Graphics 620 vs NVIDIA GeForce MX250 vs NVIDIA GeForce MX230

 The UHD Graphics 620 can be found in mobile processors specified at 15 W TDP and is therefore suited for compact laptops and ultrabooks.
 The power consumption during playing The Witcher 3 (with an external monitor) was comparable to a Intel HD Graphics 620 based laptop and on the lowest end of all of our measurements.
 Dedicated GPUs, like the GeForce 940MX, needed a lot more power.

-NVIDIA GeForce MX250► remove
+NVIDIA GeForce MX250► remove from comparison

 The Nvidia GeForce MX250 is a dedicated entry-level mobile graphics card for laptops.
 It is based on the same Pascal GP108 chip as the predecessor, the GeForce MX150 / desktop GeForce GT 1030 but features increased clock speeds.
 As with the MX150, the MX250 is available in two versions, the normal 25 Watt version (1D13 device ID) and a low power version with 10 Watt TDP (1D25 device ID) and reduced performance (The MX150 with 10W had a 32% lower clock speed).
 The GDDR5 memory interface now also supports speeds up to 3.5 GHz = 7 GHz effective (up from 3 GHz).